withrawi/rawi/man/rawi.1.md

 --profile, -p <profile> Profile to use for AI configuration (default: default) --session, -s <sessionId> Continue an existing chat session --new-session, -n Start a new chat session
---act <template> Use an act template by ID
---list-acts List all available act templates
---show Show act template details (with --act) --verbose Show detailed status and debug information
+--act <template> Use an act template (e.g., ethereum-developer) --verbose Show detailed status and debug information

+💡 Use "rawi act --list" to see available templates.

 **Examples:**
-rawi ask "What is TypeScript?" rawi ask "Review this code" --profile work rawi ask --act ethereum-developer "explain smart contract security" rawi ask "What is the difference between JavaScript and TypeScript?" --verbose cat contract.sol | rawi ask --act ethereum-developer "review this contract"
+rawi ask "What is TypeScript?" rawi ask "Review this code" --profile work

+rawi ask --act ethereum-developer "explain smart contract security" rawi ask "What is the difference between JavaScript and TypeScript?" --verbose cat contract.sol | rawi ask --act ethereum-developer "review this contract"